dfuse-io/docs/content/guides/core-concepts/authentication.md

 ## GraphQL Authentication

-Using the [apollo-client](https://www.apollographql.com/docs/react/) websocket protocol, the `INIT` message should contain an `Authorization` key, with the same format as the REST authentication (bearer token).
+Using the {{< external-link title="apollo-client" href="https://www.apollographql.com/docs/react/) websocket protocol, the `INIT` message should contain an `Authorization` key, with the same format as the REST authentication (bearer token" >}}.

 When doing `POST` calls to the `/graphql` endpoint, you must specify the `Authorization` header, exactly like any other REST calls.